|

 company, has, none the less, toured much of Europe and the U.S.A

-captivating audiences with his intimate blues style.
+captivating audiences with his intimate folk/blues style.

 Softly spoken, Jim totally surprises his audience when he breaks